TragicLoveStory/CTF_Writeups/STANDCON2023/README.md

 * https://products.aspose.app/barcode/recognize#/recognized
 * M1BOSCO/MARK MR       1A11A1 SINLHRBN XXX  331Y26J 37    00

 from the ticket, we deduce Mr. Mark is going from Singapore to Harbin.
 However, that is NOT the location in the image because China drives on the right side of the road, not the left as shown in the image.
+We eventually found out that the air ticket may refer to London, Heathrow instead and chose to further investigate Heathrow instead of harbin.

 As the hint leads to overpass turbo, a graphical mapping tool which utilises openstreetmaps, I utilised a script I found to locate all **gas stations near banks**.